intershop/intershop-pwa/docs/concepts/configuration.md

 You can set the default locale statically by modifying the order of the provided locales in the Angular CLI environment files.
 The first locale is always chosen as the default one.
-To dynamically set the default locale, use the URL parameter `lang` when rewriting the URL in the reverse proxy (see Dynamic Setting of Channels).
+To dynamically set the default locale, use the URL parameter `lang` when rewriting the URL in the reverse proxy (see [Concept - Multi-Site Handling][concept-multi-site]).

 ## Extend Locales